nataliakon/LogicApp-and-Azure-Policy-Governance/README.md

-# LogicApp-and-Azure-Policy-Governance
+# LogicApp-and-Azure-Policy-UDR remediation

 ## Part 1: Azure Policy to report:

 1. Create the policy at management group level that holds the subscriptions in scope.
+Use Audit-Route-NextHop.json.
 2. Create individual assignments per subscription for the policy.
 3. Wait 30 min or so.
 Or cloud shell, switch subscription and run Start-AzPolicyComplianceScan
 4. View results